allbecauseyoutoldmeso/pass_the_booking_2/README.md

   and visit:
   ***http://127.0.0.1:8000/***

-### About my code:
+### About my app:
+* Only logged in users can add or edit clients, properties and bookings.
+To sign up and log in click the 'Sign up' link at the top any of the view.
 * For each model there is a list template, a detail template, and a form template.
 * I have linked these templates up in a way that I hope is easily navigable.
-* Only logged in users can edit the database.
-To sign up and log in click the 'Sign up' link at the top any of the view.
 * Constraints:
   Bookings can only be registered if all the dates between the selected checkin and checkout are available.
   Bookings can only be registered if the checkin date is after today.